simplj/sdf/README.md

 In the above scenario,
  classes under package "com.scenario.a" i.e. `ClassA` and `ClassAA` will be resolved and loaded by the resolver with context "a_context" i.e. `resolverA` and, classes under package "com.scenario.b" i.e. `ClassB` and `ClassBB` will be resolved and loaded by the resolver with context "b_context" i.e. `resolverB`

+### Dynamically invoking a method by resolving all of it's @Implicit dependencies
+TO BE UPDATED SOON ...

 ## Type Substitutions
 SDF substitutes types in a more generalized way.
 For example, type `List<Integer>` can be provided to a dependency type `List<Number>` since `Integer` is a subtype of `Number` and `Integer` can be set to `Number`.
 Please see below few more examples of substitutions which SDF supports.